Oneo64/Aldraheimr/Items/Magic.md

 ## Seiðr
 Seiðr is a type of shamanic magic, traditionally practised by women.
 It can be used to foresee events through omens, bewitch illnesses, and shapeshift.

+**Powers:**
+- **Scour for the unseen omens:** By holding a beaded amber bracelet in your hand and speaking a chant, you start to hallucinate subtle omens.
+Some examples of hallucinatory omens you could experience:
+  - Crows and ravens surrounding someone or a location for bad luck
+  - One or two crows or ravens surrounding someone for good luck
+  - One owl near someone for intelligence or wisdom
+  - One parrot near someone for low intelligence or wisdom
+  - Red eyes for a possibility of a sickness during the winter
+  - Faint blue aura around someone for sadness
+  - Faint white aura around someone for innocence
+  - Faint black aura around someone for ill intentions
+- **Scour for deeper omens:** By holding a beaded amber and jade bracelet in your hand and speaking a chant, you start to hallucinate subtle omens.
+Some examples of hallucinatory omens you could experience:
+  - Feel a chill for a blizzard or snowstorm
+  - Smell of the sea for rain
+  - Feeling warm for a drought
+  - A black aura surrounding someone or a location for dread/evil
+  - A green aura surrounding someone or a location for fey activity
+- **Bless them luck or curse them illness:** By chanting an incantation and staring at a living target, you can either make them slightly luckier or unluckier.
+- **Bewitch them sickness (hard):** By chanting an incantation and staring at a living target, you can bewitch them to catch a cold.
+- **Foresee (hard):** By closing your eyes, holding a beaded amber and jade bracelet in your hand, and speaking a chant, you start to hallucinate a vision.
+Some examples of visions:
+  - What that person is thinking.
+  - What the person is doing and where they are, if not blocked by a Lesser Hagall stave.
+  - What happened to that person in the past.
+- **Shapeshift (hard):** By holding a small piece of amber in your hand and speaking an incantation, you can shift into any forest animal from your region that you've seen before.

 ## Sorcery
 Sorcery is magic that is learned through education and is the only type of institutionalised magic.
 It usually has an effective range of forty-four cubits.